STH News - MLS Stadiums

 With Atlanta United’s 2017 entry into MLS, owner Arthur Blank constructed Mercedes-Benz Stadium, quickly becoming a crown-jewel venue.
 Its opening roof, supporter section tifos, and Atlanta record crowds signaled MLS had come of age.

 LAFC took the baton in 2018 with the £350 million Banc of California Stadium.
-Its steep stands provide a stunning atmosphere and proximity to the pitch for a quintessential soccer sanctuary.
+Its steep stands provide a stunning atmosphere and proximity to the pitch, making it a quintessential soccer sanctuary.

 In 2019, FC Cincinnati joined MLS with the picturesque TQL Stadium on the banks of the Ohio River.
-The venue accommodates the club’s passionate fans and fueled the city’s soccer ascent.
+The venue accommodates the club’s passionate fans and fuels the city’s soccer ascent.

 The March Continues

-MLS stadium construction continues nationwide with projects like Nashville SC’s 30,000-seat venue, set to open in 2022.
+MLS stadium construction continues nationwide, with projects such as Nashville SC’s 30,000-seat venue set to open in 2022.
 New soccer palaces raise the quality of play and fan engagement.

 These engineered soccer environments attract new supporters and create an impassioned home-field advantage.
-MLS’ expanding portfolio of world-class stadiums provides tangible indicators that soccer has taken root in America.
+MLS’s expanding portfolio of world-class stadiums provides tangible indicators that soccer has taken root in America.

 Lasting Impact